XimeraProject/ximeraLatex/README.md

 #### For Mac or Windows

-When you start your client, it will ask if you want to use SSH, and you do.
+When you start your client, it may ask if you want to use SSH, and you do.
 When it asks which local repositories you want to use, just click "Done."